E-commerce

 What is the difference between retention and loyalty?

-Retention mainly measures customers returning over time.
+Retention mainly measures whether customers come back over time.
 Loyalty is broader: it includes brand preference, trust, and recommendation.

-By improving purchase frequency, recommendation relevance, post-purchase quality, repurchase simplicity, and the overall perceived value of the relationship, while monitoring margin.
+By improving purchase frequency, the relevance of recommendations, the quality of the post-purchase experience, the simplicity of repurchase, and the overall perceived value of the relationship, while keeping an eye on margin.

 Are loyalty programs enough?